Home » Health Conditions » Viral Infections » Flu

 What Causes The Common Cold

 There are over two hundred types of viruses that are known to cause the common cold.
-Since viruses mutate or adapt to new circumstances and environments, the human body doesn’t have the ability to keep up with the development of antibodies to fight off the newer strains.
+Since viruses mutate or adapt to new circumstances and environments, the human body doesn’t have the ability to keep up with the development of to fight off the newer strains.
 The common cold is also known as a viral upper respiratory infection.
 Children in preschool and elementary school age have the most colds; usually from three to twelve per year.
 Many pediatricians will often advise to allow a child to be exposed to those that have colds prior to entering kindergarten or preschool; to assist the child in the development of antibodies to held fend off future infections.

 The common cold is spread from direct hand to hand contact of the infected secretions.
 Typically this can be from someone touching their nasal area or blowing their nose and either touching someone else or an object.
 The cold virus has the ability to exist on external objects for a number of hours.
 These can include phones, books, doorknobs, toys, clothes, pens, computer keyboards, etc. Contact with the infected objects or people can then spread the cold virus.